MartinWalchshofer/ioiopype/README.md

 - Downsample - Samples a data frame down by a given factor
 - OffsetCorrection - Removes the offset from a data frame
 - ButterworthFilter - Applies a butterworth filter to a sample based signal
+- ButterworthFiltFilt - Applies a butterworth filter to a frame as filtfilt
 - ToSample - Slices and forwards a data frame into samples
 - Log - Applies a logarithm to the input signal (ln, log10, 10*log10)
 - Square - Squares the input signal
 - Sqrt - Calsulates the square root of the input signal
 - Mux - Concatenates multiple signals into one
 - Operation - Adds, Subtracts, Multiplies, Divides or applies a matrix multiplication
+- Serialize - Serialized data into json or xml strings
+- Deserialize - Deserializes XML or JSON serialized data

 ## ONodes
 - Constant - forwards constant data with a defined sampling rate
 - NoiseGenerator - Generates gaussian noise as a timeseries signal.
 - SignalGenerator - Generates sample based timeseries signals.
 Sine, Square, Sawtooth and Triangle signals can be generated
 - Frame - Allows to send a data frame to INodes
+- UDPSender - Sends data via UDP

 ## Supported platforms